aliahmadcse/globe_bank/README.md

 ## Admin Access

-You can access the admin interface by typing the address ``` localhost/globe_bank/public/staff ```.
+You can access the admin interface by typing the address `localhost/globe_bank/public/staff`.
 It will redirect you to a login page.
 Login by using the below credentials.

 ```
 User name: johndoedev
 Password: Johndoe@12345
 ```

+The admin interface is the place where you can add, edit or delete subject, pages and manage admins.
+You can view pages associated with a particular subject by clicking the view menu in the subjects table.

 ## Directory and File structure